gvwilson/sensibleadventures/cloudherd/cloudherd.md

 The *tralpa* stumbled backed a step, tripping over the hem of his robe once again.
 "What?
 No!
 Reeve, I *order* you to arrest these men!
 And this creature!
 They are *rebels*!
+They are *traitors*!
 You can't trust them!"

 Instead of replying, Sergeant Dorbu unbuckled his sword belt and held it out to Indy.
 The reeve blinked.
 "What am I supposed to do with that?"

-"Put it somewhere safe," the soldier said.
-"And lock me up if it makes you feel safer.
+"Whatever you want," the soldier said.
+"And lock me up if it makes anyone feel safer.
 Just so long as someone looks after my men."

 "I'm sure that won't be necessary," Indy replied.
 "Let's just get everyone